A Century Of History

 It was a woman botanist, horticulturist and landscape architect by the name of Kate Sessions who would help beautify the park.
 In 1892, Sessions offered to plant 100 trees a year within the park (known then as City Park) as well as donate trees and shrubs around San Diego in exchange for 32 acres of land within the park boundaries to be used for her commercial nursery.

-When the ships were in harbor, Sessions would go down and ask them to bring back seeds from trees from Australia and the Mediterranean, which she felt would do well in the San Diego climate (Cypress, Pine, Oak, Pepper and Eucalyptus).
+When the ships were in the harbor, Sessions would go down and ask them to bring back seeds from trees from Australia and the Mediterranean, which she felt would do well in the San Diego climate (Cypress, Pine, Oak, Pepper, and Eucalyptus).
 She also went to Baja to get a palm tree not native to San Diego, and she is credited with importing and popularizing the Jacaranda.
 She paid her rent in trees (now that’s going out on a limb)…none of the trees in Balboa Park are native.
 She is now known as “The Mother Of Balboa Park,” and there’s a statue of Kate on the grounds.

 Knowing it would be hosting the Panama-California Exposition in 1915, City Park was renamed a few years earlier to Balboa Park in honor of Spanish-born Vasco Nuñez de Balboa, the first European to spot the Pacific Ocean while exploring in Panama.